Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Model evaluation and selection

-with $F$ the distribution function of $\eta_1=\beta^TX_1$.
-The proposed estimator in equation (\ref{cpe}) is a function of the regression parameters and the covariate distribution and does not use the observed and censoring times.
-For this reason it is asymptotically unbiased and, under standard conditions,
+The estimator proposed in Equation \eqref{cpe} is a function of the regression parameters and the covariate distribution and does not use the observed and censoring times.
+For this reason it is asymptotically unbiased and, under standard conditions, $n^{1/2}\left(K_n(\hat{\bm{\beta}}) - K(\bm{\beta})\right)$ is asymptotically normal with mean zero, providing a statistically sound basis for model comparison.
+Henceforth, the subscript $n$ from $K_n(\hat{\bm{\beta}})$ will be omitted when it is not necessary to highlight the sample size.
+Throughout the remainder of this paper, we use $K(\hat{\bm{\beta}})$ to denote the CPE metric for evaluating model performance.